Please select at least 1 country or destination.

 After the cooling-off period is up, ordinarily you are no longer entitled to a full refund as you will have had enough time to read through your policy wording to understand the terms and decide whether it is the right policy for you and your holiday.

-WHAT are my options For covid-19?
+What are my options For covid-19?

 Variable Refund Terms